Continuing Education for Addiction Counselors

 Private and Other Professional Association Continuing Education Providers

-There is an entire cottage industry of continuing education providers that exist in every state and across the country, entirely dedicated to helping addiction counselors and other behavioral health professionals build their knowledge and skills.
+There is an entire cottage industry of continuing education providers in every state and across the country, dedicated to helping addiction counselors and other behavioral health professionals build their knowledge and skills.

-All of the commercial providers in this role are too numerous to list and their approval status from state-to-state means you have to double-check them anyway.
+There are too many commercial providers in this role to list, and their approval status varies by state, so you have to double-check them anyway.

-But there are other related professional nonprofit organizations that either exist within the field of addiction counseling or in closely related fields which are commonly accepted as sources of continuing ed by addiction counseling boards.
+But there are other related professional nonprofit organizations that either exist within the field of addiction counseling or in closely related fields, which are commonly accepted by addiction counseling boards as sources of continuing education.
 They include:

 It’s also worth exploring state and local affiliates of those organizations.
-They may sponsor their own trainings, and are likely to be particularly tuned-in to the challenges and topics most relevant to your practice.
+They may sponsor their own training and are likely to be particularly attuned to the challenges and topics most relevant to your practice.

 State-Level Resources of Addiction Counselor Continuing Education

-The surest and most certain way of knowing your CE hours will be accepted is by picking pre-approved sources that have been directly listed by your state board or licensing agency, of course.
+The surest way to ensure your CE hours are accepted is to choose pre-approved sources listed by your state board or licensing agency, of course.

-While not all states take the step of specifically putting together approved provider lists, many do.
-We’ve reviewed and put up links to those lists for states that have particularly stringent approval processes, complicated compliance systems, or high levels of addiction counselor employment… making your life easier once you’re licensed!
+While not all states take the step of creating approved provider lists, many do.
+We’ve reviewed and posted links to those lists for states with particularly stringent approval processes, complex compliance systems, or high levels of addiction counselor employment.

 Alaska Addiction Counselor Continuing Education Resources

-Alaskan addiction counselors face unique challenges in finding continuing ed resources.
-The community and ACBHC have also come up with unique solutions, such as RADACT, the Regional Alcohol and Drug Abuse Counselor Training Program.
+Alaskan addiction counselors face unique challenges in finding continuing education resources.
+The community and ACBHC have also developed unique solutions, such as RADACT, the Regional Alcohol and Drug Abuse Counselor Training Program.
 It’s also a state where online and correspondence courses are the rule rather than the exception.
-The state also isn’t sticky about approvals but does offer a list of recommended resources for counselors to tap into for CE training.
+The state also isn’t overly strict about approvals but does offer a list of recommended resources for counselors to tap for CE training.

 California Addiction Counselor Continuing Education Resources